Munera (ancient Rome): Types and evolution

 Other personalia included the production of garments, buying flour and oil for the city, monitoring the sale of bread and other food stuffs, collection and distribution of the Cura Annonae, collection in money of the capitatio, collection of civic revenues, police duties, the erection of palaces, docks, post stations, and the heating of the baths.
 Munera (known as liturgies in Greek) were but one of many monetary taxes.
 Increasingly, taxes in kind made up munera/liturgies and burdens (functiones) and other charges that made up the tax liability of individuals and their municipality, expressed as abstract units of assessment, or iuga (originally a unit pertaining to agricultural land and estimations of its likely yield).
 The term origo denotes and identifies the legal residence, region, village or estate of the registered taxpayer and/or liturgist.
 The unified fiscal system devised by Diocletian gave the Roman Empire a budget in the modern sense for the first time.

-The performance of compulsory services was resented.
-The government made the obligation hereditary.
+In the later empire, the performance of compulsory services was resented.
+The state made the obligation hereditary.
 The richest city councilors, principales, and others subject to the performance of munera or liturgies shifted the burden to their less wealthy colleagues, thereby weakening municipal government.
 Many tried to escape if they could, in particular, by rising to senatorial rank or by being granted exemptions.